bonitasoft/bonita-doc/md/specify-data-in-a-process-definition.md

 ### Define a Java object variable

-You can define a variable whose data type is Java object.
-Before you define the variable, you must [create the data type definition](create-a-complex-data-type.md).
+You can define a variable whose data type is Java or Groovy object.

 To add a Java object variable: